 Customs processing outage delays international travelers

-WASHINGTON – An outage of the U.S. Customs and Border Protection's processing system briefly led to delays Monday night for international travelers arriving in the U.S.
+WASHINGTON – An outage in the U.S. Customs and Border Protection's processing system briefly led to delays Monday night for international travelers arriving in the U.S.

 A spokeswoman for the agency says a two-hour delay starting around 7:30 p.m.
 EST forced Customs and Border Protection officers to process arriving passengers using backup procedures at some airports.